March 26th, 2022

-Candidates enrolled in emergency first aid will receive certification and training in cardiopulmonary resuscitation (CPR).
+Candidates enrolled in the course will receive certification and training in cardiopulmonary resuscitation (CPR).
 Candidates typically have the option of selecting from 3 different CPR level’s.
 Emergency first aid comes standard with CPR level “A” which includes CPR training for adult and child victims.
 Candidates may be able to opt for other level’s of CPR such as CPR level “C” which includes CPR training for adult, child and infant victims.
 The highest level of CPR option that candidates may be partnered with emergency first aid is CPR for health care providers (CPR “HCP”) which encompasses all of the material from CPR level “C” and additional training with more advanced equipment and trained backup.

 Learn More About Basic Emergency First Aid Training Here

 Participants that enrol in these courses will learn about recognizing and managing several emergencies including respiratory emergencies such as choking.